buckelieg/validation-fn/README.md

 validator.validate(person4); // throws ValidationException with message of "Age has to be greater than 0 and less than 100" since age is -76 validator.validate(person5); // throws ValidationException with message of "FirstName 'First' must not be null and at least 6 characters long" since it is 5 characters long
 ```
+### Helper classes
+There are some helper classes that makes writing code shorter and easier, these are:
++ Validators - shortcut methods to use Validator
++ Predicates - generic purpose predicates
++ Iterables - predicate collection for iterables
++ Strings - predicate collection for strings
++ Dates - predicate collection for dates
++ Numbers - predicate collection for numbers

+These are subject to extension.

 ### Prerequisites
 Java8, Maven.